symfony/symfony-docs/security/login_link.rst

 How to use Passwordless Login Link Authentication
 =================================================

-Login links, also called "magic links", allow users to log in without passwords.
-Whenever a user wants to login, a login link is generated and sent to the user (e.g. using an email).
-The user is logged in as soon as they visit that link.
+Login links, also called "magic links", are a passwordless authentication mechanism.
+Whenever a user wants to login, a new link is generated and sent to them (e.g. using an email).
+The link fully authenticates the user in the application when clicking on it.

+This authentication method can help you eliminate most of the customer support related to authentication (e.g. I forgot my password, how can I change or reset my password, etc.)

 Login links are supported by Symfony when using the experimental authenticator system.
 You must